Nuer massacre: The massacre

-On December 17, 2013, Maj.
-Malang Kerubino, the son of deceased SPLM veteran Kerubino Kuanyin Bol, and his unit under the overall command of Gen. Bol Akot killed and counted four hundred Nuer corpses around the area of Mia Saba (107), Suk Libya, Mangaten, and Gudele, according to the eyewitness Tim Edwards, the author of Bloody Nile.
-His victims include two American brothers of South Sudanese Nuer origin: Lam Chuol Thichoung an ex-United States Marine and his brother Pal.

 The news of the killing of the Nuer in Juba by Dinka quickly spread throughout Nuerland.
 The Nuer White Army joined forces with the defected Nuer SPLA soldiers (who are now known as SPLA-IO) for retaliation and the conflict intensified throughout South Sudan.
-Eastern Jikany Nuer mostly Gaajiok (GaatJiok/GaatMajiok) of Nasir led by General Gathoth Gatkuoth HothNyang carried out an offensive attack to capture Malakal and rescue the Nuer who were stuck in the Malakal United Nations Mission in South Sudan site and to bring them back home.
-Cdr General Koang Chuol Ranley rebelled in Bentiu and defeated the government troops.
-General Simon Gatwech Dual led the Lou Nuer and captured Bor town.
+Eastern Jikany Nuer mostly from the Gaajiok subclan from Nasir led by General Gathoth Gatkuoth HothNyang carried out an offensive attack to capture Malakal and rescue the Nuer who were stuck in the Malakal United Nations Mission in South Sudan site and to bring them back home.
+General Koang Chuol Ranley rebelled in Bentiu and defeated the government troops.
+Simon Gatwech Dual led the Lou Nuer and captured Bor town.
 General Peter Gadet became the first Nuer SPLA general to rebel against Kiir's government.
-He fought his battles around Juba and along the Juba-Bor road on December 18 before retreating to the Greater Upper Nile.
-Peter Gatdet fulfilled the promise he made way before the massacre happened - "Anyone who wants to kill the Nuer has to go through me first".
-Peter Gatdet yet again promised his Nuer People after the massacre that he was coming to rescue them "My Nuer people, the world is against us, Kiir is against us, but God is on our side.
+He fought his battles around Juba and along the Juba-Bor road on 18 December before retreating to the Greater Upper Nile.
+Peter Gadet fulfilled the promise he made way before the massacre happened - "Anyone who wants to kill the Nuer has to go through me first".
+Peter Gadet yet again promised his Nuer People after the massacre that he was coming to rescue them "My Nuer people, the world is against us, Kiir is against us, but God is on our side.
 I am coming".

 Gudele massacre

-On the night of December 16, 2013, Dinka soldiers and police patrolling the Gudele police station and the Gudele neighborhood rounded up more than 400 Nuer men, women, and children and forced them into a small overcrowded room inside Gudele police station.
+On the night of 16 December 2013, Dinka soldiers and police patrolling the Gudele police station and the Gudele neighborhood rounded up around 200-400 Nuer civilians and forced them into a small overcrowded room inside Gudele police station.
 During that night, the soldiers killed them by opening fire indiscriminately on 400 people through the two windows of the suffocating overcrowded room.

-According to multiple survivors interviewed by the UNMISS, many of these people were arrested during the Gudele neighborhood house-to-house search and some of them were collected at checkpoint at the Gudele crossroad, based solely on their ethnicity according to a Human Rights Watch agent who interviewed seven survivors of Gudele massacre.
+According to multiple survivors interviewed by the UNMISS, many of these people were arrested during the Gudele neighborhood house-to-house search and some of them were collected at checkpoint at the Gudele crossroads.

 Ivan Šimonović, a Human Rights Watch official in the United Nations and a former Justice Minister of Croatia condemned the Gudele massacre and called it "horrible crimes".
 Simonovic in his remark to the BBC said, "President Kiir is downplaying the massacre which is being committed by his own SPLA soldiers".